rachelesmee/website/foss4guk2018/index.md

 ## Workshops

 See a list of workshops and requirements for attendance [here](workshops.html).
+You can update your workshop preferences from the [Eventbrite page](https://www.eventbrite.co.uk/e/foss4guk-2018-tickets-42528417642).

 # Tickets and Registration

-Due to the restriction in size of the venue, we have a capacity of 130 people in total.
-We will be releasing tickets in batches to help allow a fairer distribution of tickets.
-The current batches will be released on:

-* Monday 12th of February at 1:00pm
-* Wednesday the 21st of February at 1:00pm

-**Tickets will be available from this link [here](https://www.eventbrite.co.uk/e/foss4guk-2018-tickets-42528417642 )**

-If you feel that you are under financial circumstances that prevent you from being able to attend, please contact us to discuss.
+Tickets have now sold out.
+You can join the waitlist from our [Eventbrite page](https://www.eventbrite.co.uk/e/foss4guk-2018-tickets-42528417642).

 # Code of Conduct
 Participants at FOSS4G UK 2018 are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).